jedazard/superpc/README.md

 # superpc
-Supervised Principal Components for regression and survival analsysis.
+Supervised Principal Components for regression and survival analysis.

 ===============